sselin/ROKO.Mobi.Android/README.md

 ```
 Note: ROKOShare framework offers the option of using two different messages:

-- display message: to be displayed in the view controller’s «Message View» (please refer to the image in «Customize ROKOShare appearance» section), set via shareSettings.preview.staticText:
+- display message: to be displayed in the view controller��s ?Message View? (please refer to the image in ?Customize ROKOShare appearance? section), set via shareSettings.preview.staticText:

 - share message: to be actually shared via social services, set via shareSettings.setMessageBody:.